 Symflower fix

-symflower fix is a static analysis tool to repair code generated by LLMs.
-Use it on local files to post-process the output of LLMs:
+This page provides an overview of symflower fix, a static analysis tool to repair code generated by LLMs.

-Use symflower fix to improve the efficiency of generating code with LLMs. symflower fix may be applied as part of a Retrieval-Augmented Generation (RAG) workflow to improve LLM performance.
+Use symflower fix to improve the efficiency of generating code with LLMs. symflower fix may be applied as part of a RAG workflow to improve LLM performance.

 Background: Common compile errors in LLM-generated code